AarushSrivatsa/NoBrainerRag/README.md

 A: Data is stored in your Pinecone account.
 Use their security features + keep your API keys safe.

 **Q: Why does the index name matter so much?**
-A: The index is the top-level container for ALL your data.
+A: The index is the top-level container (the database) for ALL your data.
 Conversations live as namespaces inside it.
 Different index = completely different data store.

+**Q: What if my index name has uppercase letters?**
+A: Pinecone doesn't allow uppercase in index names.
+Use lowercase with hyphens only (e.g., `my-rag-index`).
+The library will throw an error if you try to use uppercase.

+**Q: What's the difference between index and namespace?**
+A: Index = your database.
+Namespace = a conversation inside that database.
+One index can hold many namespaces (conversations).

 ---

 ## Requirements

 - Python 3.8+
-- Pinecone API key **and index name**
+- Pinecone API key **and index name** (lowercase with hyphens only)
 - Ollama installed locally
 - `nomic-embed-text:v1.5` model pulled in Ollama